ArmaghX/React-Budget-App/README.md

-# Getting Started with Create React App
+# Budget App with React Hooks and Context API.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).